 You are here: Home > Terms & Conditions

-These Terms, and any Contract between Whosoffice and the Customer, are only in the English language.
+These Terms, and any Contract between XD and the Customer, are only in the English language.

 1.1 The definitions and rules of interpretation in this clause apply in these Terms.

-App: the WhosOffice mobile application which WhosOffice makes available to the Customer and its Users to download from such mobile application provider or providers as WhosOffice may determine from time to time.
+App(s): the WhosOffice web application and any WhosOffice mobile applications which XD may make available to the Customer and its Users to download from such application provider or providers as XD may determine from time to time.